 Furthermore, Dr Campbell has recently initiated two further steps to ensure that the guidance remains up to date and is fully and properly applied.
 Firstly, she has sought assurances from Trust Chief Executives that the guidance has been implemented.
-Secondly, she has asked an international Executives that the speciality of paediatrics to quality assure the guidance in light of the findings of medical expert in the speciality of paediatrics to quality assure the guidance in high of the findings of the inquest into Lucy's death and any of the more recent emerging evidence on hyponatraemia since the publication of the guidance in 2002.
-It was unfortunate that the interviewer did not give Dr Campbell the opportunity to put these points across since this would have provided the necessary Campbell the opportunity to put these points across since this would have provided the necessary balance to reassure the public of the important steps that have been taken since the deaths of these young girls.
+Secondly, she has asked an international medical expert in the speciality of paediatrics to quality assure the guidance in light of the findings of the inquest into Lucy's death and any of the more recent emerging evidence on hyponatraemia since the publication of the guidance in 2002.
+It was unfortunate that the interviewer did not give Dr Campbell the opportunity to put these points across since this would have provided the necessary balance to reassure the public of the important steps that have been taken since the deaths of these young girls.

 Finally, I believe that it is important to make the point that the relationship between the Department and the media is one in which clarity, trust and confidence are critical.
 When assisting with a current affairs programme, we take the view that it is part of our role to provide information and comments that will be helpful in improving viewers' knowledge and understanding of health issues.
-This is why that will be helpful in improving viewers' knowledge and understanding of health issues.
-This is why tis so important that there is mutual understanding of how the programme will be conducted.
-This lies at the heart of our concern about the pre-programme discussion between Kevin Mulhern and I revor Birney.
+This is why it is so important that there is mutual understanding of how the programme will be conducted.
+This lies at the heart of our concern about the pre-programme discussion between Kevin Mulhern and Trevor Birney.
 It is our view that the contemporaneous notes made of the conversation between Trevor Birney and Kevin Mulhern and from which you have quoted in your letter, are selective to say the least.
 They do not refer to Trevor's comments that the programme would not be seeking to hold the Chief Medical Officer accountable or laying blame at her door.
 Hence our concern about the nature of the information we were receiving and our need for assurances about future contacts.